 Send cover letter and resume by November 14th to Andrew Kubincanek, Division of Legislative Services, 201 North 9th Street, GAB Bldg, 2nd Floor, Richmond, VA 23219.

-Beginning August 29, 2016, the Division of Legislative Services, the primary legal and general research agency of the Virginia General Assembly, will accept applications for temporary, full-time proofreaders to assist with preparation for the 2017 Session of the General Assembly.
+Each year the Division of Legislative Services, the primary legal and general research agency of the Virginia General Assembly, will accept applications for temporary, full-time proofreaders to assist with preparation for the Session of the General Assembly.
 Primary duties of the editing staff include editing and proofreading draft legislation, reports, and other documents and publications prepared by the Division’s legal and research staff.

 A bachelor's degree, computer proficiency, and proofreading/editorial experience are required.
 The preferred candidate will demonstrate command of English grammar, mechanics, and usage; the ability to understand and edit complex legal and technical text, with accuracy and attention to detail on short turnaround; computer proficiency, including advanced knowledge of MS Word 2010; and good communication skills.

-Work for the 2017 Session begins October 24, 2016, and ends January 20, 2017, with a possible extension during the session.
+Work generally begins in October and ends in January with a possible extension during the session.
 Some evening and weekend overtime is required in December and early January in addition to 40-hour workweeks.
 Pay is $20/hour.

-To apply, submit a resume with cover letter and state application to firstname.lastname@example.org, with "Proofreader/Editor" in the subject line, by September 26, 2016.
+To apply, submit a resume with cover letter and state application to firstname.lastname@example.org, with "Proofreader/Editor" in the subject line.
 Please address attachments to Lilli Hausenfluck, Chief Editor, Division of Legislative Services, 201 North 9th Street, 2nd Floor, Richmond, VA 23219.